Bahai Library Online

-TAGS: Equality; Gender; Inheritance; Kitab-i-Aqdas (Most Holy Book); Laws; Marriage; Sociology; Taking verses out of context; Theology; Women
+TAGS: Context, Taking verses out of; Equality; Gender; Inheritance; Kitáb-i-Aqdas (Most Holy Book); Laws; Marriage; Sociology; Theology; Women

 Abstract: